 I’m a professor with 25 years of experience in college teaching.
 I’ve been teaching full-time in biology and environmental science programs since the mid-1990s.
 Currently I’m teaching at the University of Saint Francis in Fort Wayne, Indiana.
 Before that I taught at Warren Wilson College in Asheville, North Carolina.
 I’ve also taught at Emory, Clemson, and Adams State Universities.

-One of my goals is to publish a textbook I’ve been writing for ten years entitled New Frontiers in Nature Study: Ecology, Field Biology, Natural History.
+One of my goals is to publish a textbook I’ve been writing for ten years entitled Wholeness: Ecology for a New Generation.

 Photo: Indiana sky and cornfield, by Lou Weber

 The book challenges ecology instructors to rethink what they teach about nature and how they teach it.
 In this age of nature deficit disorder, dwindling biodiversity, growing ignorance about nature, screen addiction, and other issues, Wholeness presents a 21st Century approach for learning the practice and theory of ecology, field biology, and natural history.
 Fall in love with nature again by reading this common-sense, yet fully scientific college textbook.

 I’m honored to be teaching at the University of Saint Francis where Franciscan values blend seamlessly with the biology and ecology courses I have the privilege to teach.
 Fort Wayne is my hometown and Saint Francis is my mother’s alma mater.
 Family and the lakes, woods, prairies, and cornfields of northern Indiana combine with my 19 years of Catholic school education near this place.
 People are unbelievably nice here, life is wholesome, and Mother Nature makes sure we know who is in charge.
 The students and I have much to share with the outside world about what we have discovered together regarding nature study.